-Mentoring in Viet Nam – An effective capacity building approach for women leaders11 Apr 2014
+Mentoring in Viet Nam – An effective capacity building approach for women leaders

 The purpose of this booklet is to support the Vietnamese partners of the UNDP and Ministry of Foreign Affair’s project Women’s Leadership by providing information and guidance on an effective approach to build the capacity of potential women leaders.
 It can be used by academic institutions, civil society organizations or the administrative government.
 Examples provided in the booklet come from a variety of sectors and countries including Viet Nam.